Vikash55Kumar/Lok-Vaani/README.md

 🚀 How It Works

-1. User upploads a comment.
+1. User uploads a comment.

 2. AI model analyze it.